Using Humor as a Mental Toughness Tool

 With Humor now tucked into your Mental Toughness Toolkit, it’s important to remember that you must keep all of your tools sharp and Warrior-Ready!
 This means spending time with each in practice before a race starts.
 CREATING AN ANCHOR EXPERIENCE IS KEY … try to anchor each of these tools into a moment in your training and adventurous life.

 For example, for me humor is anchored in the Canadian National Anthem and waves crashing over our team in the Pacific & visualization is anchored the long stage at the Marathon des Sables, when my visualized peloton of friends & family pulled me through the desert.
+When racing the Ultra Trail du Mont Blanc, it was my sleep-deprived hilarious hallucination of seeing thousands of Bratwurst covering the forest floor that pulled me out of a funk.
+Humor works!

 For you, perhaps humor will be anchored in riding out a thunderstorm under trees while singing Riding the Storm Out with your dog & an imaginary duo of Santa Claus and Prince.
 Whatever it takes!